Last updated: February 20, 2023

 It’s always a good idea to remind your guests of the event coming up.
 I’m very passionate about reminder messages 😂 For proof: see my detailed article on party reminder messages.

-Here’s a good schedule for sending reminders:
+Here’s a good schedule for sending reminders for your swap party:

 - Seven Days Before: Send out a short reminder that includes logistical info plus a fun image attachment that gives a visual preview of some of the clothes you’ll have at the party!